 The Society of Black Pathologists’ Executive Board would like to announce and solicit nominations for the Vivian W. Pinn, MD Award for Excellence in Leadership in Pathology and Laboratory Medicine, presented annually at the American Society for Clinical Pathology (ASCP) Meeting.

 This award will honor the accomplishments of Dr. Vivian W. Pinn, who, the only Black woman in her graduating class from the University of Virginia School of Medicine, was the first Black woman to chair an academic pathology department in the United States and the first full-time director of the Office of Research on Women’s Health at the National Institutes of Health (NIH).

-Dr. Pinn completed her pathology residency in the Harvard Medical School system at Massachusetts General Hospital before her faculty appointment at Tufts University School of Medicine.
-From Tufts, she went on to become professor and chair of pathology at the Howard University School of Medicine.
-After her service as chair at Howard, she went on to become the first director of the Office of Research on Women’s Health at the NIH.
-Despite now being retired, she continues to mentor new chairs through the Senior Fellows Division of the Association of Pathology Chairs.
+Dr. Pinn completed her pathology residency in the Harvard Medical School system at Massachusetts General Hospital before joining the faculty of Tufts University School of Medicine.
+She went on to become Professor and Chair of Pathology at Howard University School of Medicine and later the Director of the Office of Research on Women’s Health at the NIH.
+Despite being retired, she continues mentoring new Chairs through the Senior Fellows Division of the Association of Pathology Chairs.

 The Executive Board of the Society of Black Pathologists